laboratory10/auro_overview/README.md

 The FreeRTOS (Real-Time Operating System) kernel serves as the foundation for AURO's multitasking capabilities, enabling efficient task scheduling and resource management.
 FreeRTOS was chosen because it is open-source, representative of more complex RTOS frameworks in use for spacecraft development, and has several ports available for processor architectures that are common on boards that fit the rocket form factor.

-The boards and sensors used for the avionics are commercially available and have board support packages and libraries tightly partnered with the Arduino IDE.
-For this reason, the Arduino IDE was used throughout development to manage board support packages, libraries, and compilation.
+The boards and sensors used for the avionics are commercially available and have board support packages and drivers tightly partnered with the Arduino IDE.
+For this reason, the Arduino IDE was used throughout development to manage board support packages, drivers, libraries, and compilation.
 While this made development easier, I was not interested in making a massive 'sketch' or sets of 'sketches' (sketch is an Arduino term and refers to a C++ adaptation in use with .ino files) that make use of many of the guardrails of the Arduino environment.
 I was interested in being confronted with realistic architectural and design challenges that a FSW team working on robotic spacecraft would be faced with and using too much of the C++ and Arduino utilities gave me less architectural control and challenge.
-For these reasons, while the Arduino IDE is used to compile the project and a small amount of C++ is used to interface with libraries, the only .ino/C++ file is simply in place as an entry point to the greater FSW environment which is entirely written in C.
+For these reasons, while the Arduino IDE is used to compile the project and a small amount of C++ is used to interface with drivers, the only .ino/C++ file is simply in place as an entry point to the greater FSW environment which is entirely written in C.

 ### Section 2.2: AURO's FSW Architecture
 #### Section 2.2.1: Arduino and the Impact on Directory Structure
 The AURO repository contains a directory for each of the 4 systems in the overall Mission System as well as other directories for Mission/Project level files.
 The AURO FSW lives in `auro/auro_flight/` and will be the focus of this section.

 Inside `auro/auro_flight/` are one file and two subdirectories.
 The file `auro/auro_flight/auro_flight.ino` is a special file required for the Arduino IDE to properly compile the FSW image.
 As discussed in Section 2.1, the Arduino IDE ***requires*** that all source code is either in or called from an `.ino` file or is in a directory named `src`.
-No other `.ino` files will be included for compilation.
+No other files will be included for compilation.
 In addition, the `setup()` and `loop()` functions called by the main Arduino entry point must be present in a file ***with the same name*** as the project name (i.e. the project directory auro_flight must have a `auro_flight.ino` with a setup and loop function).
 In addition to this special file, the `auro/auro_flight/` directory also contains the `/auro/auro_flight/build/` directory which is home to the FSW image binaries generated by the Arduino IDE on compilation.
 Finally, the `auro/auro_flight/src/` directory contains all the FSW source code.

 #### Section 2.2.2: Board Support Packages, Device Drivers, Libraries, and Includes
 In order for everything to work properly, the following board support packages and libraries must be installed via the Arduino IDE: